bertrandvidal/parse_this/README.md

 TODO
 ----
  * Handle vargs and kwargs - if possible
- * Make it possible to instantiate class and call method without the user having to call `parse_args`
+ * Make `create_parser` able to be called directly like parser from decorated classes
+ * Reorganize the project in several files - it's starting to get messy.
+   Including the test file.

 [pypi_link]: https://pypi.python.org/pypi/parse_this "parse_this on PyPI"